Can I feed my dog rice and chicken every day? – What should dogs eat?

 Should you buy them the top of the line dog food?
 What things do I need to make sure my dog is eating?
 Can I feed them chicken and rice every day?

-Hopefully, we can help ease your mind and help you provide a balanced diet for your dog.
+Hopefully we can help ease your mind and help you provide a balanced diet for your dog.

 While many people have different views on how a balanced diet looks for dogs, we recommend talking to your vet about your dog’s specific needs and any special circumstances that may make a chicken and rice diet bad for your dog.

 My Name is Shelby, and my furry best friend’s name is Lily!
-I am always wondering about what I feed her.
+I am always wondering about the what I feed her.

 Is Chicken and Rice Good For my Dog?